-DUE NO LATER THAN MARCH 1, 2025
+DUE NO LATER THAN MARCH 1, 2026

-- A fillable PDF form is available on our state website: nebraskakofc.org - You must check appropriate item categories and include any requested information/attachments, including complete URL (complete web address) - You may copy and send in a form as often as needed or create your own form/list/email pr@kofcne.com 402-690.0639.
-Feel free to send on a regular basis.
+- A fillable PDF form is available on our state website: nebraskakofc.org - You must check appropriate item categories and include any requested information/attachments, including complete URL/Web address. - You may copy and send in a form as often as needed or create your own form/list/email

-All items will count toward award points and MUST BE identified/seen by the Publicity Chairman by March 1, 2025.
-You may submit items not included on the list.
-To be eligible for points, you must send samples or requested documentation of any of the items listed or others you feel deserve recognition to:
+All items will count toward award points and MUST BE identified/seen by the Publicity Chairman by March 1, 2026.
+You may submit items not included on the publicity list.
+To be eligible for points, you must send samples and requested documentation of any of the items listed.
+Send to:

-Craig Vavak, Publicity Chairman 16629 Olive St., Omaha, NE 68136
+Craig Vavak, Publicity Chairman 16629 Olive St., Omaha, NE 68136 pr@kofcne.com 402-690-0639